 Usability: TimeAttend’s user interface is not the best on the market, but is certainly better than many solutions out there.
 The demos, free trials, and implementation seminars help out with onboarding and successfully setting up the system.

-Options: The tool helps you with labor laws compliance, scheduling, overtime monitoring, absence management and vacation and days off tracking.
-Both freelance and salary employees can track attendance with it.
+Options: The tool helps you with labor laws compliance, scheduling, overtime monitoring, absence management, and vacation and days off tracking.
+Both freelance and salaried employees can track attendance with it.
 Managers can set up different alerts.

 Reporting: Timesheets can be exported as CSV files to accounting and payroll services.
 Reports can be filtered by different factors for a complete overview of your team’s work.